Cannabis in Georgia (country)

 Cannabis in Georgia is legal in terms of its possession and consumption due to a ruling by the Constitutional Court of Georgia on 30 July 2018.
 This makes Georgia one of the first countries in the world to legalize cannabis for both recreational and medical use, and the only former-communist state in the world to do so.
-As of 2025 the laws have changed and cannabis consumption or possession is criminalized.

 Large scale cultivation and sale of cannabis remains illegal, although there have been active discussions in Georgia's political circles on commercializing marijuana.
 In the political arena, Girchi and its founder and former leader Zurab Japaridze emerged as one of the strongest supporters of more liberal cannabis policies, although this view has then been picked up by other political forces as well to some extent.

 Cultivation

 Georgia illegally cultivates some small amounts of cannabis, mostly for local consumption.
 As of 2005, Georgia also served as a transit route for drugs coming from Central Asia, headed for Russia and Europe.